-There is no limit on the number of EOIs that can be submitted by individuals or organisations.
+There is no limit on the number of Full Proposals that may be submitted by individuals or organisations.
 However, at any one time, a person can only be named as the principal investigator for one funded TLRI project, unless otherwise negotiated with the TLRI team.